TV Land

-TV Land is an American pay television channel owned by Paramount Skydance Corporation through its networks division's MTV Entertainment Group.
+TV Land is an American pay television channel owned by Paramount Skydance Corporation through its networks division MTV Entertainment Group.
 It was originally launched as Nick at Nite's TV Land as a spin-off of the Nick at Nite programing block consisting exclusively of classic television shows.
-The channel now airs a combination of recent and classic television series (ranging from the 1960s to the 2020s), as well as limited theatrically released movies.
+The channel now airs a combination of recent and classic television series (ranging from the 1960s to the 2000s), as well as limited theatrically released movies.
 In the 2010s, the network aired original scripted series.
 The network is headquartered at One Astor Plaza in New York City.
 As of November 2023, TV Land is available to approximately 67,000,000 pay television households in the United States; this is down from its 2011 peak of 98,000,000 households.

 History

 Launch and debut

-The network launched at 8:00 p.m.
-Eastern on April 29, 1996, as Nick at Nite's TV Land.
-Following a seven-minute short film introducing the network, the first program aired was the episode of Love, American Style which served as the pilot for Happy Days.
-Later at 10pm ET, a syndicated edit of The Best of The Ed Sullivan Show featuring the Beatles' American debut along with routines by Joan Rivers, Richard Pryor and Señor Wences.
-The show led off a launch-day lineup that rebroadcast numerous series premieres, pilot episodes and television firsts.
+On April 29, 1996, the Nick at Nite block simulcasted TV Land's first night starting at 8:00 p.m.
+Eastern with the episode of Love, American Style which served as the pilot for Happy Days.
+Nick at Nite's TV Land officially launched at 10pm ET.
+Following a seven-minute short film introducing the network, the first program TV Land aired was an episode of The Best of The Ed Sullivan Show featuring the Beatles' American debut along with routines by Joan Rivers, Richard Pryor and Señor Wences.
+The shows led off a launch-day lineup that rebroadcast numerous series premieres, pilot episodes and television firsts.

-TV Land's first logo ran from April 29, 1996 to June 2000; the "Nick at Nite's" prefix accompanied it in full-time usage until December 31 of that same year, and was used sparingly thereafter.
+TV Land's first logo ran from April 29, 1996 to May 2000; the "Nick at Nite's" prefix accompanied it in full-time usage until December 31 of that same year, and was used sparingly thereafter.

-TV Land's second logo ran from July 2000 to November 22, 2009.
+TV Land's second logo ran from June 2000 to November 22, 2009.
 Another version from that point featured a streamlined version with the boxes framing each letter removed and the "TV" letters rendered in Clarendon.

 TV Land's third logo ran from November 23, 2009 to May 8, 2012.
 TV Land also gained a slogan, "Laugh more", two years later in December.

 TV Land's fourth logo ran from May 9, 2012 to June 22, 2015.
 It continued to be used as a secondary logo for the network's daytime classic programming until four years later, with the "Laugh more" tagline removed.

 TV Land's fifth and current logo used since June 23, 2015.